jmswaney/thesis/source/10_chapter_1.md

-decrease the rate of GA-biomolecule crosslinking by two orders of magnitude by using pH 3 buffer, because primary amine groups in endogenous biomolecules are protonated at low pH and the resulting charged amine cannot react with GA [@Hopwood1967].
+decrease the rate of GA-biomolecule crosslinking by two orders of magnitude by using pH 3 buffer, because primary amine groups in endogenous biomolecules are protonated at low pH and the resulting charged amine cannot react with GA (Hopwood 1967).
 This pH-dependent reactivity means that after uniformly dispersing GA in a tissue at low pH, we can "switch-on" inactivated amine groups by changing the amine’s surrounding environment to a neutral-pH buffer.
 At neutral pH, charged amine groups are rapidly deprotonated and become reactive.